CH PEOPLE.jpeg

 What if I don’t feel like socializing all the time?

 Very few of us feel like socializing all of the time.
 In cohousing, there is no expectation to be social at any particular time.
 Cohousing offers the choice of enjoying the privacy of your own home (and common areas that are not currently in use), or enjoying whatever happens to be going on in the neighborhood.
 How much you socialize is up to you.
 Many cohousers in other places create their own signs or symbols to let their neighbors know if they would prefer not to talk at the moment.
-Of course, those of us who choose to live here do so because in general, we enjoy getting to know one another.
+Of course, those of us who choose to live here do so because, in general, we enjoy getting to know one another.
 Cohousing is actually very popular with introverts, because there’s no “work” required to socialize; it’s “built-in.”

 What if I don’t like all my neighbors?